rickie-ui/magical-kenya/README.md

-This is a gym web app built with react, typescript and tailwind css
+This is a travel web app built with react, typescript and tailwind css